München Hauptbahnhof: Remodelling of the station and construction of the wing stations

 A few years later, the station again proved to be too small.
 The architect Friedrich Graf suggested the station be relocated to Landsbergerstraße to create a circle line from South station via Schwabing station to a planned North station.
 The plans were not realised, instead, freight was separated from passenger operations so that the Hauptbahnhof became a passenger-only station.
 Now freight was handled at the Laim marshalling yard.
 Construction began in 1891.

 In 1893, the Royal Bavarian State Railways opened the Starnberg wing station (Starnberger Flügelbahnhof), partly serving traffic on the line to Starnberg.
 It had six tracks and only had a temporary wooden building.
 Long-distance traffic was now concentrated in the main hall and local traffic towards Pasing was moved to the wing station.
 In 1897, the wing station received Bavaria's first electro-mechanical interlocking.
 In 1896, the Laim marshalling yard was opened; only the handling of small goods could not be moved to Laim.
 In addition, the line to Landshut was moved to a new course running to the west of Nymphenburg Park to allow a connection to the Laim yard.
 Next new flyovers were built on the line towards Pasing.

-On 1 May 1904 was the station's name was changed from München Centralbahnhof ("central station") to München Hauptbahnhof ("main station").
+On 1 May 1904, the station's name was changed from München Centralbahnhof ("central station") to München Hauptbahnhof ("main station").
 The station now had 22 tracks and handled 300 trains daily.
 In subsequent years, the station, which then served a city of 407,000, handled 18,000 passengers per day.
 The passenger numbers continued to rise, and further extensions were planned.
 FX Liebig and Theodore Lechner recommended a new through station on the Kohleninsel (“Coal Island”, now called “Museum Island”) to improve connections to the Isar Valley Railway.
 This is now the location of the Deutsches Museum.
 Other possibilities considered were a through station west of Hackerbrücke (Hacker Bridge), on the site of the current S-Bahn station, and connected to the East station by a tunnel, transferring local traffic only to an underground station and moving the main station to the South Station.

 In a memorandum of September 1911, the Bavarian government discarded all these options in favour of an extension of the Starnberg wing station and the construction of Holzkirchen wing station (Holzkirchner Bahnhof), partly serving the line to Holzkirchen.
 It was also planned to relocate all the local traffic to the wing stations.
 It was assumed from the outset that in the future a through station would be appropriate.
 Construction began in 1914, and continued through the First World War, but it was delayed.
 The wing stations finally opened on 30 April 1921.
 Local traffic was largely shifted to the wing stations.
 The station reached 36 tracks in its largest expansion since the Holzkirchen wing station included an additional ten tracks.
 The trains were controlled by nine electromechanical interlockings built from 1922 to 1929.